on this page

 - pay day loans that can have high fees and charges

 - how credit cards work and how to manage them

 - debt agreements, as they may stop you from borrowing in the future

-	- rent to buy or consumer leases, and use our calculator to compare rent and buying costs
+- rent to buy or consumer leases, use our calculator to compare rent vs buying costs

 - how buy now, pay later services work

 - the impact of bankruptcy on future borrowing and jobs